 An app that enables first responders to reach those who need help faster and safer after natural disasters.
-Inspired by Hurricane Florence.
+Inspired by those who tended to the victims of Hurrican Florence.

 User Interface Designer